MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 In this task, you will install and connect with the Teams PowerShell module to your tenant and explore the available cmdlets and functions to manage your tenant.
 You can install the Teams PowerShell module from the available repositories preconfigured in your Windows 10 operating system and do not need to download any executables via the browser.

-Please note: Microsoft PowerShell is soon to be deprecated and Microsoft Graph Powershell will now be used.
-Therefore, both PowerShell and Microsoft Graph PowerShell commands willl be provided to complete this task.
+Please note: Microsoft PowerShell is soon to be deprecated and Microsoft Graph PowerShell will now be used.
+Therefore, both PowerShell and Microsoft Graph PowerShell commands are provided to complete this task.
+Users will be able to use either the PowerShell or Microsoft Graph PowerShell commands.
+Once PowerShell has been deprecated, please switch to using the Microsoft Graph PowerShell commands.

 The Microsoft Graph PowerShell commands for this task will be provided soon.